 The Bank defines as capital those items defined by statutory regulation as capital for credit institutions.
-Under the current capital requirements set by the NBRK banks have to maintain: a ratio of tier 1 capital to total assets and a ratio of total capital to risk weighted assets, contingent liabilities, operational and market risk above the prescribed minimum levels.
-As at 31 December 2014, this minimum level of tier 1 capital to total assets is 5% (2013: 5%) and the minimum level of total capital to risk weighted assets, contingent liabilities, operational and market risk is 10% (2013: 10%).
-The Bank was in compliance with the statutory capital ratios as at 31 December 2014 and 2013, with the minimum level tier 1 capital to total assets of 39% (2013: 63%) and the minimum level of total capital to risk weighted assets, contingent liabilities, operational and market risk of 70% (2013: 124%).
+Starting from 1 January 2015 the new capital requirements, set by the NBRK, came into effect for the Bank.
+Under the new capital requirements, the Bank has to maintain a ratio of tier 1 capital to risk weighted assets, contingent liabilities, operational and market risk (31 December 2014: a ratio of tier 1 capital to total assets) and a ratio of total capital to risk weighted assets, contingent liabilities, operational and market risk above the prescribed minimum levels.
+As at 31 December 2015 and 31 December 2014, this minimum level of tier 1 capital to risk weighted assets, contingent liabilities, operational and market risk (31 December 2014: tier 1 capital to total assets) was 0.05 and the minimum level of total capital to risk weighted assets, contingent liabilities, operational and market risk was 0.075 (31 December 2014: 0.1).